lkiesow/leihs-wiki/Reverse-Proxy/Reverse-Proxy.md

 deployment target/host.
 It is possible to run this host in a private network and route traffic through an additional reverse proxy.

-The following depicts an simple example of such an setup.
+The following depicts a simple example of such a setup.

 ![ZHdK Reverse Proxy Setup](./Reverse-Proxy/ZHdK-Reverse-Proxy.svg)